ComponentKitchen/Composable/README.md

     let MyClassWithMixin = Composable.compose.call(MyClass, Mixin);

-The only thing that's special about composing classes vs objects comes up if you ask `compose` to compose a base class with a mixin class.
-In that case, `compose` will not only extend the prototype chain as described above, but it will also copy any static methods on the mixin class to the new subclass.
+If you ask `compose` to compose a base class with a mixin class, it will not only extend the prototype chain as described above, but it will also copy any static methods from the mixin class to the new subclass.

-The remainder of this documentation will define mixins as classes, but whether you decide to do that is a matter of taste.
+The remainder of this documentation will define mixins as classes.
+Whether you decide to do that is a matter of taste.
 One advantage of defining mixins as classes is that it makes the mixin a first-class object.
 You could, for example, use `new Mixin()` to instantiate the mixin class and get a new object.
+The `class` syntax also conveys an intention to package behavior.

 Composition rules